jerkos/apikrab/README.md

 ## Philosophy

+# TL;DR
+**You can create a project, add actions to it, run them, chain them, save them as flows, and test them.**

 The goal of this project is to provide a simple tool to manage your json api call in the terminal.
 It is still in very early stage of development and is not intended to be used in production.

-First notion is the **project**.
+The first concept is the **project**.
 A project has a name and root urls for an api to test, and optionally a set of **configuration variables**.
 You can then attach **actions** to your project.

 An **action** represents a specific endpoint of your api.
-It has a name, a method (http verb), an url.
+It has a name, a method (http verb), an url, and optionally a body (in case of static body).
+You can also specify a set of **headers**.

 You can run an action with a set of **parameters** such body, path parameters, and query parameters.